Metosyn

 Usage & Dosage

-Apply a thin layer of Metosyn (fluocinonide) cream or ointment to the affected area once or twice daily, massaging gently into the skin.
-Use the least amount and lowest frequency needed to achieve good control.
-Wash your hands after application unless your hands are the treated area.
+Apply a thin layer of Metosyn cream or ointment to the affected area once or twice daily.
+Rub in gently until absorbed.
+Wash your hands after application unless treating the hands.

 Side Effects